angles-n-daemons/angles-n-daemons.github.io/content/posts/20221204-googles-claim-on-advertising.md

 **Google as I first remembered it**

-Over time though, I’ve personally felt that the experience of Google has worsened slowly but noticeably.
-The minimalism that initially drew me to the product was being rapidly diminished with inlined Google products.
 Lately it’s felt like Google has been getting more and more difficult to use.
+The minimalism that initially drew me to the product was being rapidly diminished with inline Google products.
 This topic has already been covered in length, so I won’t go too deeply into it - but [I found an article which does a decent job describing why this is](https://www.washingtonpost.com/technology/2020/10/19/google-search-results-monopoly/).
-What I wanted to discuss was the claim made in Freakonomics that ads make a better experience for Google.
+What I wanted to discuss here was the claim made in Freakonomics that ads make a better experience for Google.

-I learned that the concern about the effect that advertising revenue has on search goes all the way back to the founding of Google [in a paper written by its founders](http://infolab.stanford.edu/~backrub/google.html) (see section titled "Advertising and Mixed Motives").
+In the podcast, I learned that concern for advertising revenue's effect on search goes all the way back to the founding of Google [in a paper written by its founders](http://infolab.stanford.edu/~backrub/google.html) (see section titled "Advertising and Mixed Motives").
 In it, there’s a commonly reference quote which is:

 > “we expect that advertising funded search engines will be inherently biased towards the advertisers and away from the needs of the consumers”

-The common belief and reasoning behind this performance degradation is gradual due to  the incentives of advertisers, Google’s primary revenue source.
+The common belief and reasoning behind this performance degradation is gradual due to the incentives of advertisers, Google’s primary source of revenue.

 #### The Study
 In discussing the idea of ads affecting search performance, Marissa Mayer, a well known executive and early engineer at Google, cited an experiment that ran between 2000 and 2008.
 In this experiment, the users at Google were divided into two groups: one who would receive ads and one who would not.

-She then shared that the users who received ads ended up using Google 3% more, and stated that given the increased usage - including ads in search results made Google a more enjoyable experience.
+She then shared that the users who received ads ended up using Google 3% more, and concluded that given the increased usage - ads in search results made Google a more enjoyable experience.

-I believed the claimed results, but suspected there was a much different story on why users were searching more.
+I believed the claimed results of the experiment, but suspected there could be a different conclusion.
 Hoping to uncover this story, I searched the web for references of this study - but only found references to it in articles about the Freakonomics episode I had listened to.

 #### Interpreting the Results
 It’s difficult to take the claim that ads make Google a more enjoyable experience given those numbers at face value.
 This isn’t to devalue the work of the bright engineers at Google and their analysis of the information they had at hand - but rather to propose my own interpretation given the limited information that I have.